The East Asian Observatory operates the James Clerk Maxwell Telescope located near the summit of Maunakea on the Big

 The JCMT also has ‘heterodyne receivers’ which detect light from gas molecules in space.
 These molecules emit characteristic submillimetre radiation patterns when they rotate.
 The patterns are ‘fingerprints’ that tell us about the temperature, density, or motion of the gas.

-HARP is such an instrument which combines a camera and a spectrometer.
+HARP is such an instrument that combines a camera and a spectrometer.
 This means we can learn about the chemistry of interstellar gas, its temperature, density and motion.

 The nearest massive star formation to Earth is happening 1500 light years away in the constellation of Orion, the Hunter.
 In this cloud new stars are born, and into this stars disperse or explode as they die.
 HARP’s images of Orion show the presence of carbon monoxide.
 The bright region in the center reveals new star formation.
 Evident is the surrounding gas undergoing streaming motions both to and away from the region.

 For a brief look at the history of JCMT, read A Personal Retrospective by Richard Hills.

 Check out our JCMT Videos page to learn more!